govau/content-guide/_punctuation-grammar/contractions.md

 exclude_from_search: true
 ---

-Use contractions carefully to be more conversational.
+Use contractions carefully to create a more conversational voice.

 {% include guide_example.liquid
   title = "contractions"